Skip to content

 What it does

-• -bridge — a dumb stdio↔socket relay (what an SSH session attaches to).
+• -bridge — a simple relay between stdio and the socket.
+An SSH session attaches to this mode.

-• -stop / -version — send server.shutdown; report the build.
+• -stop / -version-stop sends server.shutdown. -version reports the build.

-It exposes 19 methods across the server.*, files.*, git.*, and process.* namespaces.
-Auth is in-band per request; spawned processes stream base64 stdout/stderr frames that a late or reconnecting client can replay via reattach.
+The daemon supplies 19 methods across the server.*, files.*, git.*, and process.* namespaces.
+Auth is in-band per request.
+Spawned processes stream base64 stdout and stderr frames.
+A client that connects late, or that connects again, can replay those frames with reattach.

 Where to go next

-• Architecture — the three runtime roles, the concurrency & replay model, and how a driver uses it.
+• Architecture — the three runtime roles, the concurrency and replay model, and how a driver uses it.

 • Protocol reference — every method, its params, result shape, and error codes.